Ybalrid/ChaTTY/README.md

 make
 ```

-This will produce an executable called `ChaTTY`.
+This will produce an executable called `ChaTTY` that serves as a client, and another called ChaTTYd, that serve as a server.

+## Server configuration

+ChaTTYd take as first argument the port it will listen to incomming TCP connections

+## Client configuration

+ChaTTY take as first argument the hostname/ip address of the server it will attempt to connect to.